MALE BREAST CORRECTION (Gynaecomastia)

 Frequently Asked Questions

-Gynaecomastia correction is performed under a general anaesthetic and usually takes 45 minutes-2.5 hours depending on the technique used and the size of the breasts.
+Gynaecomastia correction is performed under a general anaesthetic or local anaesthetic and sedation.
+The procedure usually takes 45 minutes-2.5 hours depending on the technique used and the size of the breasts.
 You will be admitted on the day of your surgery and you can usually go home the same day or at most stay in hospital for 1 night.
-There are several techniques of gynaecomastia correction as mentioned above so the final scar and outcome will depend on which technique is used.
+There are several techniques of gynaecomastia correction so the final scar and outcome will depend on which technique is used.
 This will be discussed at your consultation.
 A drain is occasionally inserted to drain any excess blood or fluid that collects within the breast tissues and if used, is removed prior to discharge.

 On the ward, you will have dressings and support tape to your chest.
 These must be kept on and dry for 3 days.
 After that, you will need to wear a supportive vest that is firm against the chest for 6 weeks.
 In the first week, you should take things easy and avoid too much physical activity.

 Most patients recover fully after 2 weeks however strenuous exercise should be avoided for at least 6 weeks.
 It is usual to have some bruising and swelling from the wounds which settles over 3-4 weeks.
 The chest will be flat immediately after the surgery however you should expect this to continue improving over a period of 4-6 weeks with the final appearance being apparent at 6 months